 One of the most common questions car accident victims ask is, “which types of doctors should I see after a car accident?”
-If you’ve incurred injuries in a car crash, consult an experienced Charlotte car accident lawyer at Randall & Stump, PLLC after you seek medical attention.
+If you’ve incurred injuries in a car crash, consult an experienced Charlotte car accident lawyer at Randall & Stump, Criminal Defense Attorneys after you seek medical attention.
 We can inform you of your legal options and file a car accident claim on your behalf.

 Who Should I See After a Car Crash in Charlotte?

 The types of doctors you should see after a car accident depends on the injuries you’ve sustained and their severity.
 If you incurred harm in a wreck, consider visiting the following professionals:

 If you incurred a serious or life-threatening injury after a car crash, an ER doctor is the first medical professional you should see.
 You can also see an ER doctor if your life isn’t in danger, as they can prescribe the appropriate medication and treatment you need to get on the road to healing.